Post

 \[y^{\prime\prime} + ay^{\prime} + by = 0 \label{eqn:ode_with_constant_coefficients}\tag{1}\]

-This type of equation is important in applications involving mechanical and electrical oscillations.
+This type of equation has important applications in mechanical and electrical oscillations.

-Previously, in the Bernoulli Equation, we found the general solution for the logistic equation.
-According to that, the solution to a first-order linear ODE with constant coefficient $k$:
+Previously in Bernoulli Equation, we found the general solution to the logistic equation, and according to that, the solution to a first-order linear differential equation with constant coefficient $k$:

 \[y^\prime + ky = 0\]